CITS5501 Software Testing and Quality Assurance

 - Students are able to (1) formally document and communicate software quality assurance processes; (2) assess a software system/project for threats to project quality; (3) describe the types of software quality, and measures that reflect software quality; (4) design comprehensive tests to mitigate threats at the unit, system and user level; (5) explain the testing process and manage and prioritise test suites; and (6) explain the principles of formal project correctness, and prove simple programs conform to a given specification.

-- Typically this unit is assessed in the following ways: (1) laboratory project and (2) final examination.
+- Typically this unit is assessed in the following ways: (1) laboratory project; (2) research seminar; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.